CN-TU/machine-learning-in-ebpf/README.md

 Moreover you need the bcc headers, which can be installed with ```sudo apt install libbpfcc-dev``` on Debian.

+Also, some generic kernel headers might be needed.
+Install them with `sudo apt install linux-headers-$(uname -r)` on Debian.

+If you encounter some problems, [the resolution of this issue](https://github.com/CN-TU/machine-learning-in-ebpf/issues/1) might help.

 ## Run in userspace

     g++ -DUSERSPACE -fpermissive -I/usr/include/bcc ebpf_wrapper.cc -lbcc -o ebpf_wrapper